Nilay0921/Tic-Tac-ToeAI/README.md

 # Tic-Tac-ToeAI
-Classic tic-tac-toe game with an incorperated AI which always wins or ties, but never looses!
+Classic tic-tac-toe game with an incorporated AI which always wins or ties, but never loses!
 AI developed using the miniMax algorithm.